 Offering a virtual reality experience, the brand displayed the features of classic Irish scenarios through goggles until the participant came across a traditional pub.

-However, the twist was the return to reality: the pub really was there, with a real scenario set around the person and even the same actors shown in the virtual content!
+However, the twist was the return to reality: the pub really was there, with a real scenario set around the person and even the same actors are shown in the virtual content!

 This example doesn’t exactly concern a company, but the Brazilian singer Anitta, who also has her brand.